Ashe County High School: Curriculum

-Ashe High School offers a full selection of courses in several areas, supported by the following departments:
+Ashe County High School offers a full selection of courses in several areas, supported by the following departments:

 Extracurricular activities

 Marching Band

 The Husky Vanguard Marching Band was one of 25 bands representing 17 states nationwide at the 2006 Toyota Gator Bowl in Jacksonville, Florida.
 The band also performed at the 2002 Nokia Sugar Bowl in New Orleans, Louisiana and the 2004 FedEx Orange Bowl in Miami, Florida.
 In 2008, the Marching Band performed at the BCS Championship game in New Orleans, Louisiana.
 There, the group competed with nine other bands from many eastern states and won the title of "Best in Class."
 Over several years, the Husky Vanguard Marching Band has won numerous awards and titles.

 Sports

 Ashe County is in the Northwestern 3a/4a Conference, starting 2021–22.
 Prior to the 2021–22 school year, Ashe County competed in the Mountain Valley 1a/2a conference.
 Teams compete in the following sports: